nain-F49FF806/sharepaste.oo/README.md

 # UniFFI Starter

-This is a simple, mostly minimal, but more-complex-than-just-addition demonstration of how to use [UniFFI](https://github.com/mozilla/uniffi-rs) in a standard architecture.
+This is a simple, mostly minimal, but more-complex-than-just-addition demonstration of how to use [UniFFI](https://github.com/mozilla/uniffi-rs) in a structure that works for MOST use cases.

-The project has a Rust core as well as separate mobile targets in a structure that should be amenable to forking as a starter template for library authors wanting to share code across platforms.
+The project has a Rust core, a Swift Package, and a Gradle project in a structure that I've found to be fairly general.
+The goal is for you to fork this as as starter to get past the boilerplate and get started writing your cross-platform library.

 ## Motivating use case

-As promised, it's more complex than addition, but it's intentionally a bit ridiculous to keep things fun and demonstrate a wide range of uses in a fairly compact project.
+As promised, it's more complex than addition, but it's intentionally a bit ridiculous to keep things fun and demonstrate a wide range of uses in a small project.
+I say small, but note that the vast majority is boilerplate Read on for a guide to the "good parts".

 We're building a "safe" calculator that can do integer arithmetic.
+(The usual demostrations of just addition are not complex enough to be very useful.)
 The Rust core will provide addition and division operators.
-The native code will supply other operators.
+The native code will show you how to supply your OWN operators written in Swift and Kotlin.
-And because nobody knows where math is going next, it's completely extensible with new operators!
+Because nobody knows where math is going next, this OBVIOUSLY needs to be completely extensible with new operators ;)

-By "safe" of course I mean that in the Rust side, everything returns a result, which is translated into exceptions in iOS and Android.
+By "safe" of course I mean that on the Rust side, everything returns a result, which is translated into exceptions for iOS and Android.
-At least you'll get a clean exception from Rust telling you about your integer overflows and division by zero!
+At least you'll get a clean exception from Rust to let you know about your integer overflows and division by zero!

-This should illustrate just about everything from result types to enums to objects.
-Now if this is all starting to sound like every other over-engineered (read: ruined) Java project, don't fret.
+Now if this is all starting to sound like every other over-engineered (read: ruined) Java project, it definitely is, but I hope it's useful in showing a wide range of examples in an easy-to-understand project.

-In the spirit of Rust, this demonstration library also embraces functional core/imperative shell architecture.
+This demonstration library also embraces the functional core/imperative shell architecture.

-In complete seriousness, while this is total overkill for a calculator app, you really SHOULD strongly consider using most of these patterns for any non-trivial real-world library.
+Jokes about over-engineering aside, while this is total overkill for a calculator app, you really SHOULD strongly consider using this pattern for any non-trivial real-world library.

 Hope this helps!

 ## Quick start